-Sugar is part glucose and part fructose, however the liver can only metabolize fructose in small amounts.
+Sugar is part glucose and part fructose, however, the liver can only metabolize fructose in small amounts.
 An excess intake of added sugars means that the liver cannot work through it.
 As a result, it chooses to turn it into fat, which then means more belly fat.
 Additionally, increased belly fat also leads to insulin resistance.
-This then comes with its own set of problems that include heart disease, fatty liver disease and type 2 diabetes.
+This then comes with its own set of problems that include heart disease, fatty liver disease, and type 2 diabetes.
 Furthermore, in being insulin resistant, it will be even harder to lose belly fat.

-Aside from insulin resistance, foods rich in added sugars also increase your cravings for sweet comfort foods, which then add more fat to your abdomen.
+Aside from insulin resistance, foods rich in added sugars can also increase your cravings for sweet comfort foods, which then add more fat to your abdomen.

-Thus, the one way to trim belly fat would be to cut back on foods that contain added sugars.
+Thus, one way to trim belly fat would be to cut back on foods that contain added sugars.
 This also includes liquid sugars found in fruit juices and sodas.
 One study even found that beverages that contain added sugars increase the risk of both childhood and adult obesity (2).

 Cut back on alcohol

 When it comes to abdominal fat, what you drink is just as important as what you eat and the one thing you shouldn’t be drinking in excess is alcohol.